 Generally, IRS Form 8949 is an existing form used to reconcile amounts of short- or long-term capital gains that were reported to the taxpayer and the IRS on Forms 1099-B or 1099-S (or any substitute statements) with the amounts reported by the taxpayer on his or her U.S. federal income tax return.

-More recently, the IRS released updated draft instructions for the form which specify rules for eligible gains invested in a Qualified Opportunity Fund.
+The IRS recently released updated instructions for the form which specify rules for eligible gains invested in a Qualified Opportunity Fund.
 The IRS Form 8949 instructions state that when an investor files a U.S. federal income tax return for the year in which the capital gain otherwise would have been reported, the investor will attach an additional IRS Form 8949 to the return, reporting the election to defer all or a portion of such gain.